nhsconnect/prm-gp2gp-transfer-classifier/README.md

 This pipeline will derive GP2GP metrics and metadata for practices produced by the ODS Portal Pipeline.
 It does this by performing a number of transformations on GP2GP messages provided by NMS.

-The following examples show how to run this pipeline.
-Run `platform-metrics-pipeline --help` for usage details.

-#### Outputting to local directory

-Example: `platform-metrics-pipeline --month 1 --year 2021 --organisation-list-file "data/organisation-list.json" --input-files "data/jan.csv.gz,data/feb.csv.gz" --output-directory "data"`

-#### Outputting to S3 bucket

-Example: `platform-metrics-pipeline --month 1 --year 2021 --organisation-list-file "data/organisation-list.json" --input-files "data/jan.csv.gz,data/feb.csv.gz" --output-bucket "example-bucket"`

-- When outputting to AWS, ensure the environment has the appropriate access.
-- Note this will use the year and month as part of the s3 key structure, as well 'v2' (data pipeline output version).

 ### Troubleshooting

 #### Checking dependencies fails locally due to pip